 App Performance: Truly impressive

 The iOS app is a bit ahead of the Android app, but the company is working on catching Android up while continuing to add more functions to both the oven and the apps.
 Besides communicating with both Android and Apple, the oven can also connect with Alexa devices.
-Alexa control isn’t as robust as using the apps, but more than once we took advantage of preheating the oven before we went into the kitchen, and it was handy to ask Alexa how much time was left on our cook.
+Alexa control isn’t as robust as using the apps, but more than once I took advantage of preheating the oven before I went into the kitchen, and it was handy to ask Alexa how much time was left on the cook.

-When turning the oven off remotely, we noticed that June “tattled” by noting on the control panel which device canceled the cook.
+When turning the oven off remotely, I noticed that June “tattled” by noting on the control panel which device canceled the cook.
 That’s handy if there are too many cooks in the house.

 The app doesn’t just control the oven, it also shows progress in three different ways.
 It shows the temperature and time left, which is much like the oven display.
 It shows a dashboard with an animated drawing of heating elements and the convection fans.
 Last, it shows a live video of the food as it cooks.
 After cooking is done, a time-lapse video and cooking details are available in the history section.

 The video recipes in the app control the oven at each stage, so there’s no need to set or adjust time or temperature on the oven itself.
-When we made air-fried chicken parmesan, the app preheated the oven while we prepped the chicken, and it told us when to turn the chicken over and add the zucchini, and when to add the sauce and cheese.
-It made sure the oven was at the correct temperature each time we returned food to the oven.
+When I made air-fried chicken parmesan, the app preheated the oven while I prepped the chicken, and it told me when to turn the chicken over and add the zucchini, and when to add the sauce and cheese.
+It made sure the oven was at the correct temperature each time I returned food to the oven.
 The result was a perfectly cooked, well-crafted recipe.